 Decentralized systems are a special form of a distributed system where there is no such central coordination authority.
 ActyxOS is a distributed, but especially a completely decentralized system, with no central authority that distributes and coordinates work.

 By building and running apps on ActyxOS you are building a decentralized, and thus also a distributed, system.
-Edge devices provide the computing power and access to the underlying network.
+Edge devices provide computing power and access to the underlying network.
 Apps run on nodes and communicate by passing messages (see Event Streams).
-Blobs can be published by any node and accessed from any other node (see Blob Storage).

 With ActyxOS you get all the benefits of distributed systems: scalability, reliability, and performance.
 ActyxOS also tries to reduce the challenges associated with a distributed system to a minimum.
 If you build apps using the Actyx Pond – a framework for building always-available apps—many of the challenges are completely taken care of for you.

-Here are several resources that you can check out to dive deeper into distributed systems:
+Here are several resources that you can check out to dive deeper into distributed systems and the CAP theorem: